imgproxy/imgproxy/docs/generating_the_url.md

 * `equal_hor` - _(optional)_ set to `1`, `t` or `true`, imgproxy will cut only equal parts from left and right sides.
 That means that if 10px of background can be cut off from the left and 5px from the right, then 5px will be cut off from both sides.
 For example, this can be useful if objects on your images are centered but have non-symmetrical shadow.
 * `equal_ver` - _(optional)_ acts like `equal_hor` but for top/bottom sides.

-**⚠️Warning:** Trimming requires an image to be fully loaded into memory.
+**⚠️ Warning:** Trimming requires an image to be fully loaded into memory.
 This disables scale-on-load and significantly increases memory usage and processing time.
 Use it carefully with large images.

-**📝Note:** If you know background color of your images then setting it explicitly via `color` will also save some resources because imgproxy won't need to automatically detect it.
+**📝 Note:** If you know background color of your images then setting it explicitly via `color` will also save some resources because imgproxy won't need to automatically detect it.

-**📝Note:** Use a `color` value of `FF00FF` for trimming transparent backgrounds as imgproxy uses magenta as a transparency key.
+**📝 Note:** Use a `color` value of `FF00FF` for trimming transparent backgrounds as imgproxy uses magenta as a transparency key.

-**📝Note:** The trimming of animated images is not supported.
+**📝 Note:** The trimming of animated images is not supported.

 ### Padding